argoproj/applicationset/docs/Generators-Git.md

 The Git generator contains two subtypes: the Git directory generator, and Git file generator.

+Warning: The directory and file generators cannot be combined.
+As such, there is currently no way to exclude paths using the file generator.

 ## Git Generator: Directories

 The Git directory generator, one of two subtypes of the Git generator, generates parameters using the directory structure of a specified Git repository.